-Affordable rented housing (NPPF)
+Affordable rented housing (As per NPPF glossary Annex 2)

 Affordable rented housing is let by local authorities or private registered providers of social housing to households who are eligible for social rented housing.
 Affordable Rent is subject to rent controls that require a rent of no more than 80% of the local market rent (including service charges, where applicable).